Shagshag/prestashop-documentation/ProductCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Product.php line 242
+* This property is defined in [classes/Product.php line 242](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Product.php#242)

 ### $_prices